haiwera-silk-cd/magento-devdocs/guides/v2.0/howdoi/checkout/checkout_customize.md

 Example:

-The Magento_Shipping module adds a component rendered as a link to the Shipping Policy info to the Shipping step:
+The Magento_Shipping模块 adds a component rendered as a link to the Shipping Policy info to the Shipping step:

 `<Magento_Shipping_module_dir>/view/frontend/layout/checkout_index_index.xml` looks like following: